Seebrasse345/SurrounDead-MP-Fix/README.md

 - [x] tphost crash - **Fixed**: Use {} instead of nil for HitResult

 ### Current Issues
+- [ ] Init crash still occurs on some machines right after MPFix initialization
+- [ ] Client often has no pawn after join; movement/menu input not restored
+- [ ] Camera control can regress after recent changes
-- [ ] Client may not have full control after spawn
+- [ ] Client may be invisible to host or disconnect shortly after load-in
 - [ ] Escape menu may still be unreliable on client (ESC fallback added)
 - [ ] Replication not 100% reliable